miker704/Strife/patches.md

     - creating a dmserver via create dm modal will live feed members to a refresh and receive the new server -MASS INTEGRATION -> reconverting server, and its channels to listen in on 2 cables again using core api to ensure active connections, transfer server responsiblities to the server cable and allow channel cable to listen in on messages only -> this intergration was redacted and changed back serveral times do to complexity, bugs,connection sockets closing to early, and time restraints .
     -Voice calls
     - MASS INTEGRATION unlock voice channels for servers and
-    - intergrate a system for calls and video calls -entering a voice channel disables members list going to a text channel enables it
+    - intergrate a system for calls and video calls.
+    -entering a voice channel disables members list going to a text channel enables it
     - MASS INTEGRATION Channel categories
     - mass intergration user banner - > multi file attachments, server -> banner -> multifil attachments
     - server and channel descriptions,
     -reply chaining for dmMessages and server messages
     - Server Redesign -> server genre -> descriptions server theme creation -> will be moved to the backend
-    -message filter for both dmserver and servers
+    -message filter for both dmserver and servers.